Jerry Moran: Internet issues

-Moran opposed the Protect Intellectual Property Act (PIPA) and Stop Online Piracy Act (SOPA).
-In November 2011, Moran, Senators Rand Paul, Ron Wyden and Maria Cantwell sent a letter to Senate leadership indicating they would place a Senate hold on PIPA, citing the threats PIPA (and SOPA) posed to liberty and innovation.
+Moran opposed the Protect Intellectual Property Act (PIPA) and the Stop Online Piracy Act (SOPA).
+In November 2011, Moran, senators Rand Paul, Ron Wyden and Maria Cantwell sent a letter to Senate leadership indicating they would place a Senate hold on PIPA, citing the threats PIPA (and SOPA) posed to liberty and innovation.

 In 2017, Moran voted to repeal FCC Internet privacy rules that blocked internet providers from sharing or selling data on customers' private data (such as browsing history) without the customer's permission.